News and Opinion from Sisters, Oregon

 The attorneys argue that the Ranch knew or should have known that there were issues regarding Woosley’s conduct.

-“Woosley had a reputation for sexual harassment and misconduct against staff prior and during his agency and employment with defendants prior to being assigned to Robert’s Pub and thereafter,” and “Woosley continuously subjected employees to pervasive and offensive unwanted touching, and verbal and physical sexual abuse.”
+“Woosley had a reputation for sexual harassment and misconduct against staff prior and during his agency and employment with defendants prior to being assigned to Robert’s Pub and thereafter,” and, “Woosley continuously subjected employees to pervasive and offensive unwanted touching, and verbal and physical sexual abuse.”

 According to the plaintiffs, “…defendants failed to take any corrective action to prevent Woosley from continuing the abuse, failed to remove him from the workplace, and retained him in a supervisory role of subordinate employees, including plaintiffs.
 These acts and omissions authorized and empowered Woosley to continue his duties training and supervising subordinate employees while perpetrating his sexual assaults and harassment of Robert’s Pub employees, including plaintiffs.”

-Kyle Cummings, CEO of Black Butte Ranch, said, “Though we are still learning, we take this suit extremely seriously and reiterate our strong support and compassion for the employees who experienced harassment,” said “Our top priority has always been, and will continue to be, creating a safe and welcoming environment for our employees, homeowners, and guests.”
+Kyle Cummings, CEO of Black Butte Ranch, said, “Though we are still learning, we take this suit extremely seriously and reiterate our strong support and compassion for the employees who experienced harassment,” and “Our top priority has always been, and will continue to be, creating a safe and welcoming environment for our employees, homeowners, and guests.”

 In a statement provided to media, BBR said, “Our leadership team will continue to work with our community to provide as much transparency as possible regarding our efforts to keep the Ranch a place that is welcoming and safe for all.”